 - Is an all-in-one solution so you can manage all aspects of testing from one platform.

-- Doesn’t lock you into a contract or have hidden fees so you can scale up or down as your needs demand without paying for more than you need.
+- Doesn’t have hidden fees so you can scale up or down as your needs demand without paying for more than you need.

 To learn more best practices for building an automated testing suite, you can read The Rainforest Method here.